LibrePhotos/librephotos/README.md

 ```

 You should have librephotos accessible after a few minutes of bootup on: [localhost:3000](http://localhost:3000)
-User is admin, password is admin and its important you change it on a public server via the ``docker-compose.yml`` file.
+User is demo, password is demo1234 unless you chaged it in the docker-compose.yml.
+It is recomended you change the admin username and password if Libre Photos is going to be publicly accessible via the ``docker-compose.yml`` file.

 ## First steps after setting up